-The weight of the dissolved materials divided by the weight of the sample seawater is known as salinity.
-Generally, salinity is defined as the total amount of solid material (present in the dissolved form) in grams contained in one kilogram of seawater and is expressed as part per thousand.
+Salinity is determined by dividing the weight of the dissolved materials by the weight of the sample seawater.
+A kilogram of seawater is weighted by the amount of solid matter (present as dissolved solid matter) contained in it, expressed as a part per thousand.

 Sodium chloride (NaCl)- 77.8%

 Calcium sulfate (CaSO4)- 1.26%

 Ocean Salinity Sources